affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

 ```

 ```
-grant all privileges on database menudb to fruty;
+fruty=# grant all privileges on database menudb to fruty;
+GRANT
 ```